loosewheel/lwcomponents/readme.txt

 * This block is only available if digilines is loaded.

 Picks up dropped items in adjacent block, with optional filtering.
 Also acts as a digilines conductor.
+If the hopper mod is loaded, will take items from the top and sides, and release them from the bottom.

 UI